SAFEHR-data/omopcat/README.md

 - `LOW_FREQUENCY_THRESHOLD`
 - `LOW_FREQUENCY_REPLACEMENT`

+These variables should be defined in `deploy/.env` when running the app in production.

 ### File structure

 This repo is organised as an R package with a few additional directories used for deployment of the